Updated 7 October 2021

 What this means for travellers, is that the IATA Travel Pass will also tap into the potential for convenient contactless travel processes from check-in to boarding.
 As the world slowly recovers from the pandemic, the need for COVID-19 related verification may eventually disappear altogether, but the IATA Travel Pass will remain as a bold step forward in the implementation of contactless travel.

-When will the IATA Travel Pass become available?
+Is the IATA Travel Pass available now?

 Airlines implementing IATA Travel Pass